How long has Brock Boeser been? Chronology of the injury, return date, latest updates on the Canucks star

 Boeser left the game on February 8 against the Calgary Flames with two minutes and 30 seconds remaining in the third period.

-On February 9, head coach Travis Green I would miss two games and then be reevaluated.
+On February 9, head coach Travis Green said that I would miss two games and then be reevaluated.

 General manager Jim Benning published an update on Monday, February 17, saying he suffered a rib cartilage fracture and will be reevaluated in three weeks.